 With energy prices set to increase once again in October, many are wondering how they are going to keep their houses warm in winter, alongside everything else that they need to pay for.

 Common practices that are being resorted to include keeping the heating off, using the shower and bath less, and reducing oven use.
-During this current heatwave, it's easier to keep energy usage down, but what about when it does get colder?
+During the summer months, it's easier to keep energy usage down, but what about when it does get colder?

 As society has reopened after the pandemic and more people are attending concerts, sporting events, and generally travelling and going out more, it has seen the economy grow again after at least 18 months of uncertainty.